Russian troops storm city amid eastern Ukraine bombardments

 Associated Press

-POKROVST, Ukraine (AP) — Russian and Ukrainian troops engaged in close-quarter combat in an eastern Ukraine city Sunday as Moscow’s soldiers, supported by intense shelling, attempted to gain strategic footholds in the region while facing fierce Ukrainian resistance.
+POKROVSK, Ukraine (AP) — Russian and Ukrainian troops engaged in close-quarter combat in an eastern Ukraine city Sunday as Moscow’s soldiers, supported by intense shelling, attempted to gain strategic footholds for conquering the region in the face of fierce Ukrainian resistance.

-Ukrainian regional officials reported that Russian forces were “storming” the eastern city of Sievierodonetsk, where the fighting has knocked out power and cellphone services and terrorized civilians who haven’t fled.
+Ukrainian regional officials reported that Russian forces were “storming” Sievierodonetsk after trying unsuccessfully to encircle the city.
+The fighting knocked out power and cellphone service, and a humanitarian relief center could not operate because of the danger, the mayor said.

-Sievierodonetsk, a manufacturing center, has emerged as an epicenter of Russia’s quest to conquer Ukraine’s industrial Donbas region.
-Russia also stepped up its efforts to take nearby Lysychansk, where Ukrainian officials reported constant shelling.
+Sievierodonetsk, located about 143 kilometers (89 miles) south of the Russian border, emerged in recent days as the epicenter of Moscow’s quest to capture all of Ukraine’s industrial Donbas region.
+Russia also stepped up its efforts to take nearby Lysychansk, where civilians rushed to escape persistent shelling.

-The two cities, with a combined prewar population of around 200,000, are the last major areas under Ukrainian control in Luhansk province, which makes up the Donbas together with neighboring Donetsk.
-Russia is focused on capturing parts of both not already controlled by pro-Moscow separatists.
+The two cities are the last major areas under Ukrainian control in Luhansk province, which makes up the Donbas together with neighboring Donetsk.
+Russia is focused, after failing to seize Ukraine’s capital, on occupying parts of Donbas not already controlled by pro-Moscow separatists.

 Russian forces made small advances in recent days as bombardments chewed away at Ukrainian positions and kept civilians trapped in basements or desperately trying to get out safely.
 Attacks to destroy military targets throughout the country also caused casualties in civilian areas

+Yana Skakova choked back tears as she described leaving with her 18-month and 4-year-old sons while her husband stayed behind to take care of their house and animals.
+The family was among 18 people who lived in a basement for the past 2 1/2 months until police told them Friday it was time to evacuate.

+“None of us wanted to leave our native city,” she said.
+“But for the sake of these small children, we decided to leave.”

 Sievierodonetsk Mayor Oleksandr Striuk said there was fighting at the city’s bus station on Saturday.
-A humanitarian center couldn’t operate due to the danger, Striuk said, and cellphone service and electricity were knocked out.
-Residents risked exposure to shelling to get water from a half-dozen wells, he said.
+Residents risked exposure to shelling to get water from a half-dozen wells, and there was no electricity or cellphone service, Striuk said.

-Some supply routes were functioning, and evacuations of the wounded were still possible, Striuk said.
-He estimated that 1,500 civilians in the city, which had a prewar population of around 100,000, have died from the fighting as well as from a lack of medicine and diseases that couldn’t be treated.
+Striuk has estimated that 1,500 civilians in the city, which had a prewar population of around 100,000, have died in Russian attacks since the beginning of the war, as well as from a lack of medicine and diseases that couldn’t be treated.

+The Institute for the Study of War. a think tank based in Washington, questioned the Kremlin’s strategy of assembling a huge military effort to take Sieverodonetsk, saying it was proving costly for Russia and would bring few returns.

+“When the Battle of Sieverodonetsk ends, regardless of which side holds the city, the Russian offensive at the operational and strategic levels will likely have culminated, giving Ukraine the chance to restart its operational-level counteroffensives to push Russian forces back,” the institute said in an assessment published late Saturday.

+It was not immediately possible to verify his account or the authenticity of the photo, which Andryushchenko described as recent.

+“Here the Russians bring the bodies of the dead, which were washed out of their graves during attempts to restore the water supply, and partially exhumed.
+They just dump them like garbage,” he wrote.

+Haidai, the provincial governor of Luhansk, said constant shelling created a “severe” situation in Lysychansk.
+“There are fatalities and wounded people,” he wrote on Telegram, without elaborating.

-Haidai, the regional governor, claimed that the Russians had retreated “with losses” around the village of Bobrove, around 20 kilometers (12 miles) southeast of Sievierodonetsk, but were carrying out airstrikes in a nearby village on the strategic Siverskiy Donetsk river.
+But some Luhansk supply and evacuation routes still functioned Sunday, he said.
+He claimed the Russians had retreated “with losses” around a village around 20 kilometers (12 miles) southeast of Sievierodonetsk but conducted airstrikes on another nearby village on the strategic Siverskiy Donetsk river.

-“The situation in Lysychansk is severe due to constant shelling by the occupiers, there are fatalities and wounded people,” he wrote on Telegram, without elaborating.

-The Ukrainian military said Sunday morning that Russian forces were trying to strengthen their positions around Lyman, a small city that serves as a key rail hub in the Donetsk region.
+The Ukrainian military said Sunday that Russian forces also were trying to strengthen their positions around Lyman, a small city that serves as a key rail hub in the Donetsk region.

+Moscow claimed Saturday to have taken Lyman, but Ukrainian authorities said their fighters remained engaged in combat in parts of the city.

 “The enemy is reinforcing its units,” the Ukrainian armed forces’ General Staff said in an operational update.
 “It is trying to gain a foothold in the area.”